AleVq/SolverPPC/README.md

     m = Model(2001)
     # vars and constraints for n-queens problem
     n = 8
+    # here all domains are [0,1..n-1]
     for i in range(n):
         m.add_var(list(range(n)))
+    # thanks to the support of logical operators, we can compress different constraints
+    # involving the same two variables in one single constraint
     for i in range((n-1)):
         for j in range((i+1), n):
             a = j-i